zebrium/ze-kubernetes-collector/README.md

 After a few minutes, logs should be viewable on Zebrium web UI.

 ## Configuration
+You can add labels to your application that will be displayed and available for filtering in the Zebrium UI.
+##### Setup
-You can add labels to your application so the Zebrium UI can display this information.
-By default, Zebrium's kubernetes log collector uses the following three labels to get software and test information from pods:
+By default, Zebrium's kubernetes log collector uses the following three labels to get software and additional information from pods:
 1. `zebrium.com/branch`: branch of application software
 2. `zebrium.com/build`: build of application software
 3. `zebrium.com/node`: kubernetes node id

+See sample snippet from deployment.yaml below.

-## Environment variables
+##### Environment variables
 <table>
   <tr>
     <th>Description</th>